smyja/norebaseoblig/README.md

 - A lightweight OCR pipeline to reliably parse PDFs
 - A property graph (optional) to explore entities and relations

-This doc is a tour of the architecture, setup, and API, with code snippets and tips.
+This doc is a tour of the architecture, setup, API, and evaluations, with code snippets and tips.

+See also:
+- Autocomply deep‑dive: `docs/AUTOCOMPLY.md`
+- Evaluations & Phoenix on Together: `docs/EVAL_PHOENIX_TOGETHER.md`

 ## What's Inside

 - Parsing and OCR: Robust page‑level text extraction from PDFs with PyMuPDF and Tesseract.
 - Indexing: Per‑regulator vector indices persisted under `storage_autocomply/indices/<industry>__<regulator>` plus a simple registry.
 - Retrieval: Fast keyword retrieval (BM25) by default, optional vector/hybrid retrieval and LLM reranking.
 - Extraction: A structured “obligation” schema with Pydantic models and an LLM program.
-Includes a strict JSON fallback and a context‑aware refinement step.
+Includes a strict JSON fallback.
+The previous per‑obligation “refinement” step has been removed to cut LLM calls.
 - API: Two endpoints — `/autocomply/chat` (Q&A with sources) and `/autocomply/extract_obligations` (schema extraction with sources).
 - Knowledge Graph: Optional property graph built from parsed pages for downstream exploration.
 - Centralized Schemas: Shared Pydantic models in `src/app/schemas/autocomply.py` used by the API.
 - Efficient Embeddings: A batched Together embeddings client to cut HTTP overhead.
+- Observability & Evals: Phoenix tracing + model comparisons, plus Ragas faithfulness.

 ## Quickstart